mrhouzlane/blockchain-developer-bootcamp-final-project/README.md

  Quick example :

- If target = 40,000 $ , then a mechanism will convert this on the choice of the Founder token price (Oracle) Set up (Founder / owner )  :  % rewards at 25% of the target is 20% (%chosen by the Founder )
+ If target = 40,000 $ , then a mechanism will convert this on the choice of the Founder token price (Oracle) Set up (Founder / owner )  :

+ Restrictions :

+  *% rewards at 25% of the target < % % rewards at 50% of the target etc ..  : Goal : encourage donors to participate in the project at the beginning, not at the     end

+ - > % rewards at 25% of the target is 20% (%chosen by the Founder )
-                               % rewards at 50% of the target is 10% (%choosen by the Founder )
+ - > % rewards at 50% of the target is 10% (%choosen by the Founder )
+ - > % rewards at 75% of the target is 5% (%choosen by the Founder )